collective/collective.developermanual/source/content/events.rst

 * Folders

 The view creates iCal export for the content.
-A single exported iCal wile (text/calendar mimetype) can contain several events.
+A single exported iCal file (text/calendar mimetype) can contain several events.
 When applied a on folder the view  exports all event items  which provide ``Products.ATContentTypes.interfaces.ICalendarSupport`` interface.